Plugable Studio Microphone for Recording and Broadcasting (Cardioid Condenser, USB)

 In OS X: Click the “Settings” icon on the dock or in Launchpad.
 Click on “Sound” or the speaker icon.
 Then click “input” and select the USB-VOX from the list of sound input devices.

-Q: When live recording/broadcasting audio and video, I notice a little delay while using the USB-VOX
+Q: When live recording/broadcasting audio and video, I notice a little delay while using the USB-VOX.
+Why is that?

 A: This is not a problem with the USB-VOX itself.
 Delay is present in all USB recording devices.
 The additional step or hop of your CPU processing the already processed analog to digital conversion causes a little delay.
 To accommodate this delay you need to adjust your audio feed in your recording software by about half a second.
 Manual fine tuning is necessary for expected results.